 Michael comes to TEAR from Gladstone Baptist with a wealth of experience.
 Michael is a follower of Christ, a husband and a father.
 Michael is known in his community as a social activist and for his work with youth.

 Speaker and Educator

 Ross Farley commenced full time Christian ministry by serving six years with Brisbane Youth for Christ.
 He worked for eight years as a youth pastor for a local church followed by ten years with the Scripture Union of Queensland where he founded and developed the SU Qld Training Department.
 Ross has also been a part time chaplain for a private school.

-Currently Ross is the Queensland State Coordinator for TEAR Australia and role includes education and Bible teaching.
-He is a part-time youth worker with young people at risk and a sessional lecturer for Christian Heritage College, teaching Youth Work and Community Development subjects in Social Science degrees.
-He is also a visiting lecturer at Crossway College (formerly BCQ) in Aid and Development.
+Currently Ross is a Speaker and Educator for TEAR Australia and his role includes education and Bible teaching.
+He is a visiting lecturer at the Brisbane School of Theology (formerly BCQ) in Aid and Development.
 Ross is author of Strategy for Youth Leaders, Following Jesus and Leading People and Strategy for Youth Leaders for the 21st Century.
-He is co-author of Incite, Making a World of Difference.
+He is also the co-author of Incite, Making a World of Difference.

-Ross is a graduate of the Bible College of Queensland (now called Crossway College).
+Ross is a graduate of the Brisbane School of Theology (formerly called the Bible College of Queensland).
 His post-graduate degrees include a Graduate Diploma in Religious Education and a Master of Arts majoring in leadership studies.
-Ross is married to Lyn and has three married children and ten grandchildren.
+Ross is married to Lyn and has three married children and eleven grandchildren.
 He enjoys reading, movies, walking, running, swimming, surfing, kayaking and playing with the family dog.